magomimmo/modern-cljs/doc/tutorial-10.md

 As you can see, CLJS implicitly casts strings to numbers when applies some arithmetic functions, but not all them.
-As an example try to add two strigified numbers in the same shell.
+As an example try to add two stringified numbers and them multiply the result by 2 (stringified or not its the same).

 ```clojure
 ClojureScript:cljs.user> (+ "1" "2")